 The Chimborazo was considered for some time as "the highest mountain in the world", a name that probably had its origin with the first explorers who visited it, among them the famous Alexander von Humboldt.
-At that time little or nothing was known about the great mountains of the Himalayas and those located south of the Equator.
-It was this fame that proved to be an irresistible temptation to the famous English mountaineer Edward Whymper; who after conquering the Matterhorn (Matterhorn) which was considered as one of the last great peaks of the old continent, since most of the desired mountains had already been conquered, decided to join the Carrel brothers to go out in search of new adventures in lands almost unknown to Europeans.
-Edward Whymper and the Carrel brothers were the first to ascend to the summit of Chimborazo; at a time when it was considered impossible to do so and nobody had an idea of how the human body could react at that altitude.
-But they were not completely wrong about "the highest mountain in the world", because in recent times it has been determined that the summit of the Chimborazo is the furthest point from the center of the Earth, likewise, it could be said that it is the "closest to the Sun".
+At that time little or nothing was known about the great Himalaya mountains and those located south of the Equator.
+It was this fame that proved to be an irresistible temptation to the famous English mountaineer Edward Whymper; who after conquering the Matterhorn, which was considered as one of the last great ascents in the old continent, since most of the desired mountains had already been conquered, decided to invite the Carrel brothers to go out in search of new adventures in lands almost unknown to Europeans.
+Edward Whymper and the Carrel brothers were the first to ascend to the summit of Chimborazo; at a time when it was considered impossible and nobody had an idea of how the human body could react at that altitude.
+They weren't completely wrong about "the highest mountain in the world", because in recent times it has been determined that the Chimborazo summit is the furthest point from the center of the Earth, likewise, it could be said that it's the "closest to the Sun".

 National Park: Reserva de Producción Faunística Chimborazo

 Way to the Veintimilla Summit

 Western Cordillera; 27 kilometers in a straight line to the northwest of Riobamba; 30 km southwest of Ambato; 150 km southwest of Quito.
 There are some ways to approach this mountain: